amcd08/EGM722_Assignment/README.md

 - Open the project

- From Anaconda Navigator, activate to the environment created and launch Pycharm (or another IDE of choice).
+ From Anaconda Navigator, activate to the project environment and launch Pycharm (or another IDE of choice).
  Navigate to the folder where the repository is stored.